ipfs/js-ipfsd-ctl/README.md

 Stop the daemon.

 `callback` is a function with the signature `function(err)` callback - function that receives an instance of `Error` on failure.
-Use timeout to specify the grace period before hard stopping the daemon.
-Otherwise, a grace period of `10500` will be used for disposable nodes and `10500 * 3` for non disposable nodes.
+Use timeout to specify the grace period in ms before hard stopping the daemon.
+Otherwise, a grace period of `10500` ms will be used for disposable nodes and `10500 * 3` ms for non disposable nodes.

 #### `ipfsd.killProcess([timeout, callback])`

 Kill the `ipfs daemon` process.
-Use timeout to specify the grace period before hard stopping the daemon.
-Otherwise, a grace period of `10500` will be used for disposable nodes and `10500 * 3` for non disposable nodes.
+Use timeout to specify the grace period in ms before hard stopping the daemon.
+Otherwise, a grace period of `10500` ms will be used for disposable nodes and `10500 * 3` ms for non disposable nodes.

 Note: timeout is ignored for `proc` nodes